An integrated handbook for managers, entrepreneurs and leaders. With reflection and practical models that turn theory into practice.

 For more see Sue's LinkedIn profile.

 John is an alumnus of Loughborough University, the Open University Business School and Birkbeck, University of London, in engineering, management and organisational psychology.
 He has run technology and engineering companies and led R&D activities in SMEs and multi-nationals over the past 30 years.
-He has been instrumental in driving public and corporate policy across technology and engineering.
+He has been instrumental in driving corporate and public policy across technology and engineering for firms and governments.
 In a global career, John has led teams in 32 countries.
 He is a Chartered Manager and a Chartered Engineer.

 For more see John's LinkedIn profile.